 Bombay Sloppy Joes

 - 4 Tablespoons olive oil, divided

 - ¼ cup raisins

 - 1 teaspoon whole cumin seeds

-- 1 pound ground beef (may use turkey)
+- 1 pound ground beef, may use turkey or plant-based "meat"

 - Small handful fresh cilantro

-- Make the sauce: Heat the olive oil in a medium saucepan over medium heat.
-Add the ginger, garlic and chile pepper and cook about 1 minute. stirring consistently while ginger and garlic lightly brown.
-Add the garam masala and paprika and cook 30 seconds.
-Add the tomato sauce and 1 cup water, stir and bring to a boil.
+- Heat 2 Tablespoons olive oil in a medium saucepan over medium heat.
+Add 1 Tablespoon ginger, 2 cloves garlic and a Serrano pepper and cook about 1 minute. stirring consistently while ginger and garlic lightly brown.
+Add 1 teaspoon garam masala and ½ teaspoon paprika and cook 30 seconds.
+Add 15 ounces tomato sauce and 1 cup water, stir and bring to a boil.
 Reduce the heat to low.
 Simmer, uncovered 15 minutes.

-- Return the skillet to medium heat and add the remaining 2 tablespoons olive oil.
-Add the cumin seeds and let sizzle about 10 seconds, then add the onion and bell pepper and cook until softened and starting to brown, about 5 minutes.
-Add the chile pepper and cook 2 more minutes, adding the ½ teaspoon salt.
+- Using medium heat again, add the remaining 2 Tablespoons olive oil.
+Add 1 teaspoons cumin seeds and let sizzle about 10 seconds, then add the finely chopped onion and finely chopped red bell pepper and cook until softened and starting to brown, about 5 minutes.
+Add the Serrano pepper and cook 2 more minutes, adding the teaspoon salt, ½ teaspoon brown sugar, and ¼ teaspoon black pepper.
 Add the meat, breaking up the big lumps, and cook about 5 minutes, stirring occasionally.

-- Remove the whole chile pepper.
+- Remove the Serrano pepper.
 Stir in the raisins and pistachios.
 Taste for seasoning.
 Stir in the cilantro right before serving.